catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

         2020-10-21 20:58:30Z [AA-group.anti_affinity_group]: CREATE_COMPLETE  state changed
         2020-10-21 20:58:30Z [AA-group]: CREATE_COMPLETE  Stack CREATE completed successfully

-      Once the stack is at ``CREATE_COMPLETE``, you will be able to add new instances that you create to your new server group.
+      Once the stack is at ``CREATE_COMPLETE``, you will be able to add any new instances that you create to your anti-affinity server group.

 Via the APIs
 ============